Caribbean Beef Short Ribs

 - Cover and cook on low for 5-6 hours or until meat is tender.
 Stir in red peppers.
 Top with the pineapple, mango and onions (do not stir).
 Cover and cook 30 minutes longer or until heated through.

 - Remove beef mixture to a large bowl; keep warm.
 Transfer cooking juices to a small saucepan.
 Combine cornstarch and cold water until smooth; gradually stir into pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
-Serve beef mixture on lettuce; drizzle with gravy.
-Yield: 8 servings.
+Serve beef mixture on lettuce; drizzle with sauce.